September 21, 2018

 At 6:00 pm Makayla climbed aboard the school’s modified late bus that ran for kids who needed to stay after school for activities.
 By this time, the winter sun had already started to set.
 It would be dark by the time the bus reached Makayla’s stop on its evening route.

 Dan had the day off from his duty as a police officer and cooked dinner that night.
-As the family was getting settled in to eat, they heard the hiss of brakes and saw the flashing warning lights of a stopping school bus, signalling that Makayla would be walking through the front door at any minute.
+As the family was getting settled in to eat, they heard the hiss of brakes and saw the flashing warning lights of a stopping school bus, signaling that Makayla would be walking through the front door at any minute.
 Makayla’s stepbrother, Brenden, hopped up to unlock the front door for her arrival.
 Shortly after, a deafening smack like a basketball hitting the hood of a car demanded the family’s attention.
 Dan thought the sound could have come from the stop arm slapping back against the side of the bus in the wind.
 Moments later there was frantic pounding on their front door.
-On the other side was a young boy and classmate of Makayla’s, whom she had shared a dance with that evening.
+On the other side of the door was a young boy, a classmate of Makayla’s, whom she had shared a dance with that evening.

 “Your daughter’s been hit!
 Makayla’s been hit!”